 Example

 “In my last role, we struggled with handling large datasets.
 I suggested adopting Alteryx, a tool known for its advanced data analytics capabilities.
-After a successful trial where we saw data processing times halve and insight generation speed up, we fully integrated Alteryx into our workflow.
+After a successful trial where data processing times halved and insight generation sped up, we fully integrated Alteryx into our workflow.
 This significantly enhanced our productivity and allowed for more sophisticated data analysis.”

 Interpretations in data analysis can vary, and disagreements are not uncommon when you are working in a team.
-This question checks if you know how to handle disagreements, communicate well with your team, and make sure everyone feels heard.
+This question checks if you know how to handle disagreements, communicate well with your team, and ensure everyone feels heard.

 How to Answer